 Introducing pets to new surroundings can be a hit or miss, depending on your furry friend, Animals like dogs are very territorial, and relocating them to a new home can cause some stress and anxiety.

-Some ways that cats and dogs show stress is by exhibiting destructive behaviours Marking their territory, forgetting their potty training, destroying furniture are some ways that can show their signs of stress.
+Some ways that cats and dogs show stress is by exhibiting destructive behaviours.
+Marking their territory, forgetting their potty training, and destroying furniture are some ways that can show their signs of stress.

 In some cases, you don’t see a change in behaviour until after the move.
-It's not uncommon for your pets to lose their appetite and refuse to eat right after the move.
+It’s common for your pets to lose their appetite and refuse to eat right after the move.

 Like humans, your pets would quickly miss their old home after moving to a new location.

-Before moving to a new place, make sure that the new home has been scouted well and has been made pet-proof.
+Before moving to a new place, make sure that the new home has been scouted well and made pet-proof.

-Some ways that you can make your new home pet-proof is securing the area for any possible places for pets to escape, removing potential hazards such as electrical cords and other possible harmful things.
+Some ways you can make your new home pet-proof is securing the area for any possible places for pets to escape and removing potential hazards such as electrical cords and other likely harmful things.